How to Start Over in Life: A Guide to Beginning Again

 What to Let Go Of

-Starting over is not just about adding new things.
+Starting over is not only about adding new things.
 It is about releasing old ones.

 Build on the Right Foundation